 AML/CTF compliance reports contribute to AUSTRAC's monitoring of ongoing industry compliance with the AML/CTF Act, the regulations and the AML/CTF Rules.

 AUSTRAC may use your compliance report to gain an understanding of your business's compliance with the AML/CTF requirements.

 The easiest way to submit your compliance report is through AUSTRAC Online.

-Simply log into your AUSTRAC Online account by entering your User/Email address and password, then click on 'Compliance report'.
+Simply log into your AUSTRAC Online account by entering your User ID/Email address and password, then click on 'Compliance report'.
 You will need to create the report, answer the questions and then click 'submit'.

-If you cannot remember your User/Email address or do not know if your business is enrolled with AUSTRAC, please contact the AUSTRAC Help Desk on 1300 021 037 (a local call within Australia) or email firstname.lastname@example.org.
+If you cannot remember your User ID/Email address or do not know if your business is enrolled with AUSTRAC, please contact the AUSTRAC Help Desk on 1300 021 037 (a local call within Australia) or email firstname.lastname@example.org.

-If you have received an email or letter but believe you are not a reporting entity or do not have to submit an AML/CTF compliance report, please contact the AUSTRAC Help Desk on 1300 021 037 (a local call within Australia) or email email@example.com
+If you believe you are not a reporting entity or do not have to submit an AML/CTF compliance report, please contact the AUSTRAC Help Desk on 1300 021 037 (a local call within Australia) or email email@example.com.